Prem948/Dvc-Bitcoin-SA/README.md

                   	                              | prepare |
                   	                              +---------+

-Input data are located in the folder data/soc-sign-bitcoinalpha.csv, while output data are also located in the folder data.
-We will get output as Network Graph.
+Input data are located in the folder data/soc-sign-bitcoinalpha.csv.
+We will get output as Ego Network Graph.

 # Download